kolahimself/OptiMix/README.md

 ### Usage
 OptiMix's usage guide is available [here](assets/readme/Usage.md)
 ## Important Considerations
 - OptiMix is not applicable for high Portland cement/ggbs mixes (>40%).
-Refer to detailed information from cement manufacturer's or the supplier of ggbs.
+Refer to detailed information from cement manufacturer or the supplier of ggbs.
 - OptiMix does not currently handle specialty materials like lightweight aggregates or special concrete mixes.
 - Trial mixing remains essential, you should check whether constituent materials selected for use will behave as designed and adjust accordingly.
 ## Disclaimer